pivotal/paving/README.md

 # Paving

-This repository contains Terraform templates for paving the necessary infrastructure to deploy Pivotal Platform (PKS and PAS) to a single foundation.
+This repository contains Terraform templates for paving the necessary infrastructure to deploy Tanzu application Platform (PKS and TAS) to a single foundation.
 The templates support AWS, vSphere, Azure, and GCP.